 About The Study

-The purpose of this observational study is to assess the prevalence of various endocrine, metabolic and reproductive abnormalities in HIV-positive and HIV-negative women and female youth in the CARMA-2 (also referred to by the team as ‘CORE’) cohort, and to determine possible links between abnormalities and accelerated cellular aging in women/girls (associated with markers of aging such as shorter LTL [telomere length] and/or mtDNA alterations).
+The purpose of this observational study was to assess the prevalence of various endocrine, metabolic, and reproductive abnormalities in HIV-positive and HIV-negative women and female youth.
+The study also aimed to determine possible links between abnormalities and accelerated cellular aging in women and girls.

-The larger CARMA cohort study started in 2008 and will continue until 2018.
-It involves more than one thousand participants, including HIV-positive women (both pregnant and not), their children (both HIV-positive and HIV-exposed uninfected), as well as a control group of HIV-negative women who share socio-demographic characteristics.
-The researchers are seeking to determine whether women and female youth living with HIV have an increased risk of hormonal, metabolic and reproductive abnormality, and whether this correlates to aging at the cellular level.
+The larger CARMA cohort study operated from 2008 to 2018.
+It involved more than 1,000 participants, including women living with HIV (both pregnant and not), their children (both HIV-positive and HIV-exposed uninfected), as well as a control group of HIV-negative women who share socio-demographic characteristics.
+The researchers sought to determine whether women and female youth living with HIV have an increased risk of hormonal, metabolic, and reproductive abnormality, and whether this correlates to aging at the cellular level.

 About The Disease